steven-halla/casino_hell/README.md

 opossum in a can goes through chompy messsages to fast for sally maybe nelly too need to check there is a bug I htink the last can you picked isn't being reset in the list on refresh need sound effects for items that you cant buy like in ff6

+need to set life to red when low on all screens

+fix TEXTBOX class similiar to NPC textz box for wrapping